Welcome

 Groombridge Village Hall

-Groombridge Village Hall was completely refurbished and extended in 2000; it has high quality halls and rooms suitable for functions and activities from wedding receptions for 200 to intimate meetings of half a dozen.
-For further information, please email the bookings secretary, Duncan Sanders at bookings@groombridgevillagehall.org.uk or telephone 0560 149 7246.
+Groombridge Village Hall has high quality halls and rooms suitable for functions and activities from wedding receptions for 200 to intimate meetings of half a dozen.
+For further information, please email the bookings secretary, Duncan Sanders at bookings@groombridgevillagehall.org.uk or telephone 075 5217 0679.

 The booking information is provided only for guidance and is correct only at the time of its stated update; it can and will change day by day.
 Accurate, current information may be obtained from the Bookings Secretary.